jmfriedt/sentinel1_level0/README.md

 remove this parabolic dependency of the phase with position before the FFT can compress the signal along the azimuth.

-<h1>Point-like target: the Sao Paolo StripMap (SM) dataset</h1>
+<h1>Point-like target: the Sao Paulo StripMap (SM) dataset</h1>

-In order to avoid the Doppler shift introduced by sweeping the RADAR beam along the swath in EW or IW mode, we consider a simpler StripMap (SM) acquisition over the harbour of Sao Paolo.
+In order to avoid the Doppler shift introduced by sweeping the RADAR beam along the swath in EW or IW mode, we consider a simpler StripMap (SM) acquisition over the harbour of Sao Paulo.
 Again the decoded CCSDS sentences are consistent with swath 6 being acquired (as stated in the name of the dataset we fetched from Copernicus Scihub ``S1A_S6_RAW__0SDV_20210226T214354_20210226T214424_036766_045287_FD68.SAFE``)